LukeShead/Dueling-Discs/README.md

 ### Market Analysis Section

 The game will be under the name of reboot games, from this will it be marketed and given to the public, the game will include a very minor microtransactions system that will involve athstetics for the circles, this will be very minor but can be an extra feature for people that want a bit more out of the game.
 Since the cost of developing the project will be a very low cost it means that the price for profit will not be very high, however the main use of this will for people to have this game for free, with this it will entice people to play it a lot more and if they want to they can buy athsetics and won't be forced to.

+The game will be targeted towards children to young adults, it will be very useful for a short entertainment session so people that travel a lot will be enticed just as much as someone who is just looking to fill in some time at home.

 ### Technical Feasibility